JsBergbau/MiTemperature2/README.md

 `pip3 install bluepy`

+If you use integrated MQTT client paho-mqtt is needed.
+Install via

+`pip3 install paho-mqtt`

+Instead of `pip3` it may be just `pip`, depeding of your installation.

 ### Requirements for reading Xiaomi Temperature and Humidity Sensor with ATC firmware

 Additional requirements if you want to use the atc version.
 If you don't use ATC version, please ignore this section.